KAUST-Academy/KA-Artificial-Intelligence-Courses/README.md

-# KA-Computer-Vision-Courses
+# KA-Artificial-Intelligence-Courses
-This is the base repo for all computer vision courses for KAUST Academy.
+This is the base repo for all Artificial Intelligence courses for KAUST Academy.

 # LaTeX Project Build Script